-The Trust is committed to actively participate in transitioning to a low-carbon economy.
-A summary of progress for the year ended 30 June 2021 is set out on the following page.
+The Trust is committed to actively participating in the transition to a low-carbon economy.
+A summary of progress for the year ended 30 June 2022 is set out on the following page.

 The Trust's approach takes into account the size and nature of the Trust's operations and the relatively modest actual or potential impacts on the environment and society.